 The numero uno site in Assisi is the Basilica of San Francesco.
 A marvelous place, usually filled with visitors and pilgrims.
 There is the walk up to the Hermitage, where Francis would spend time alone.
 Then the astounding church of Santa Maria dei Angeli which houses Francis’ Portunculia, an ancient chapel dedicated to St. Mary.

 A refreshing and enlivening four days.
 Then time to return to the Via Francigena on our way to Rome.
-More about that later.Ideas anyone?
+More about that later.Anyone else have feelings about this?